“I am not giving up. I am just starting over.”

-In March 2020, I Began a New Chapter of My Life: I Went from Being a Nomad to a Full-Time Expat in Merida, Mexico
+My Journey from Being a Modern-Day Nomad to a Full-Time Expat in Merida During Coronavirus

 After spending nearly nine years mixing my time between living part-time in Merida and Montreal and traveling around the world, in March 2020, I decided to live in Merida full-time for at least a couple of years.

-The decision was not easy for me to make, but it was the best option given my situation now.
-That said, I do not expect to live in Merida full-time for the rest of my life, and I know I will be traveling around in the not too distant future.
+The decision was not easy for me, but it was the best option given my situation.
+That said, I do not expect to live in Merida full-time for the rest of my life, and I know I will be traveling around in the not-too-distant future.

 I decided to settle down for a while for the following reasons:

-Why Did I Decided to Become a Full-Time Expat in Merida For Awhile?
+Why Did I Decide to Become a Full-Time Expat?

 I Did Not Have a Lot of Money Left to Travel